raigu/x-road-soap-envelope-builder/README.md

 echo $envelope;
 ```

-The method's `withXRoadMessageBody` input parameter can be generated from
+The method's `withBody` input parameter can be generated from
  WSDL using free tools like [WSDL Analyzer](http://www.wsdl-analyzer.com/) or [SOAP UI](https://www.soapui.org/).

 The WSDL-s can be found on [X-Road catalog](https://x-tee.ee/catalogue/EE).

 ## Making X-Road request

-Assign to `$securityServerUrl` your security server URL in following samples.
+In following samples assign your X-Road security server URL to `$securityServerUrl`.

 ### Using Guzzle